Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 :::note
 More details about logging and examples (with Segment, Rudderstack, mParticle, Snowplow, Amplitude) can be found in the [event logging](/sdks/event-logging/) page.
 :::

+## Debugging

+You may encounter a situation where a flag assignment produces a value that you did not expect.
+There are functions [detailed here](/sdks/sdk-features/debugging-flag-assignment/) to help you understand how flags are assigned, which will allow you to take corrective action on potential configuration issues.